leonkt/truncNormalMoments/README.md

-# truncNormalMoments
+# truncnormbayes

 <!-- badges: start -->
 <!-- badges: end -->

-`truncNormalMoments` provides functionality to estimates mean and standard deviation for a truncated normal distribution.
+`truncnormbayes` provides functionality to estimates mean and standard deviation for a truncated normal distribution.

 Specifically, this package finds the MAP parameter estimates for the mean and